 - Hand sand block.
 In some ways, this is a step above the ScotchBrite prep process, except that it’s still very much dependent on the experience of the person doing the sanding.

 - Power sanding with dual action sander.
 This is the best prep process there is.
 However, it’s very time consuming.
 If you find an installer that uses power tools to prep your bed’s paint, expect to pay a slight premium.

 Questions To Ask Your Installer

 How do you prep the vehicles?
 The best answer is “power sanding” and the worst answer is “chemical etch.”

 Do you use a cold application process or a hot application process?
 Unless you want a tacky, rubbery surface that often has runs and dries unevenly, a hot application process is the way to go.
-In fact, most Rhino liner installers have moved away from the cold application process, but there are still a handful of them out there…so be sure to ask this question.
+Most Rhino liner installers have moved away from the cold application process, but there are still a handful of them out there…so be sure to ask this question.